-From my forthcoming article for Ocean Paddler -- Britain's best glossy mag devoted to sea kayaking.
+New article out in Ocean Paddler #59, Britain's best glossy mag devoted to sea kayaking.

 "Rising early for our put-in at Seward, I checked the forecast for 30-knot winds and 6-foot swells.
 Frothy whitecaps and promising winds were building.
 Yes, the real Alaska was on its way.
 But only hours later, pulling on drysuits and ferrying loaded boats to the waterline, the throbbing seas had gone flat, the wind-blasted treetops motionless.
 It was rejection, the rebuke of a lover, and my mind scrambled in denial.
 I didn’t come for this.
 Calm seas and postcard-perfect scenery would get boring fast.